-From an operating perspective, achieving regulatory clearance in Australia, USA, UK and Europe were prerequisites for our meeting the objective of commercially launching FerriScan this financial year.
+From an operating perspective, achieving regulatory clearance in Australia, USA, UK and Europe was a prerequisite for our meeting the objective of commercially launching FerriScan this financial year.
 I would like to particularly acknowledge the efforts of the management team in ensuring these milestones were met on, and in the case of the FDA, ahead of, schedule.